Kotlin/kotlin-spec/docs/src/md/kotlin.core/type-inference.md

 TODO(Is this true?)

-### TODO
+### Function signature type inference

+TODO(This is a stub)

+Function signature type inference is a variant of [local type inference], which is performed for [lambda literals] and [anonymous function declarations].

-- Type approximation for public API
+TODO(Type approximation for public API)
-- Lambda analysis order (and the order of overloading vs type inference in general)
+TODO(Lambda analysis order (and the order of overloading vs type inference in general))